Spirituality’s Relationship With Mental Illness

 That lack of distinction in the spiritual community not only leads to a lot of very harmful misinformation and propaganda during times of global health crises, but it also leads people who are experiencing mental health issues to believe that their experiences are actually (only) spiritual in nature, and thus, they don’t even recognize the need to seek professional help.

 Narcissism and Spirituality

 As I mentioned earlier, there are some forms of mental illness which affect a person’s ability to accurately perceive and interpret reality to varying degrees, and some of these mental illnesses cripple that individual’s ability to even recognize their own mental illness.
-Narcissism is one of those mental illnesses, and, along with sociopathy/psychopathy, is a mental illness that lends itself to a desire to hold power over others.
+Narcissism is one of those mental illnesses, and along with antisocial personality disorder, is a mental illness that can lend itself toward a desire to hold power over others.
 Because of this, people with these kinds of mental illnesses are disproportionately attracted to positions of power.

-For example, between .5% and 1% of the total population is estimated to have a narcissistic personality (of which 50% to 75% are male), however, various studies suggest that anywhere between 4% and 20% of people in leadership roles are narcissistic personalities, and that proportion may be on the higher end in areas where that leadership is self-appointed, such as with social media influencers.
+For example, some studies suggest that up to 5% of the total population is estimated to have a narcissistic personality (of which the majority are male), however, various studies suggest that anywhere between 4% and 20% of people in leadership roles are narcissistic personalities, and that proportion may be on the higher end in areas where that leadership is self-appointed, such as with social media influencers.

 This doesn’t just apply to New Age spirituality, it also applies to religion.
 Prime example: